sarahtanja/lab-book/_posts/2023-01-31-committee-no1.md

 ![pae-temp-graphical-methods]({{ site.url }}{{ site.baseurl }}/assets/images/graphical-methods.png)*graphical methods, JPG suggested simplifying diagram*

+In summary, the PAE-TEMP experiment resulted in a total of 130 samples, with an n=10, that were flash-frozen in liquid nitrogen and can be used for DNA/RNA studies.

+**Limitations:** In order to ensure the phthalate concentration was controlled in each treatment, the 20mL scinitllation vials were a closed, 'mesocosm', and the corals did not receive water changes during the short 48hr exposure.
+Because of this, I expect we will see degradation between the environmental and experimental control samples.

 ## 3. Thesis Direction

-Of the two pilot experiments, the *M. capitata* Acute Phthalate & Thermal Stress Exposure (PAE + TEMP) provides the most samples and potential to move toward publishable manuscripts.
-It's therefore my plan to use the samples from the acute exposure experiment to answer ask
+Of the two pilot experiments, the *M. capitata* Acute Phthalate & Thermal Stress Exposure (PAE-TEMP) provides the most samples and potential to move toward publishable manuscripts.

 ##### Chapter 1 - Microbiome